hphelion/documentation/moonshot/related-topics.md

 HP Cloud OS for Moonshot is based on (and adds value to) the OpenStack technology and uses the HP Moonshot System  hardware.
 This topic provides you links to pertinent HP Moonshot System and OpenStack documentation.

 ## HP Moonshot System links ## {#related-moonshot}
-You can find HP Moonshot System documentation in the [HP Enterprise Information Library](http://www.hp.com/go/enterprise/docs).
-Under Products and Solutions, select **HP Moonshot System** to see product documentation, such as:
+<p>You can find HP Moonshot System documentation in the <a href="http://www.hp.com/go/enterprise/docs">HP Enterprise Information Library</a>.
+Under Products and Solutions, select <b>HP Moonshot System</b> to see product documentation, such as:</p>

 * HP Moonshot 1500 Chassis and Chassis Management Module
 * HP Moonshot Component Pack